codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a scientist freshen their breath?
-With experi-mints!
+You can't trust a ladder.
+It will always let you down

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+Which of the following is NOT a computer science algorithm?
- 1. Compressed Data Network
+ 1. Quick Sort
- 2. Computational Data Network
+ 2. Float Sort
- 3. Content Distribution Network
+ 3. Bubble Sort
- 4. Content Delivery Network
+ 4. Merge Sort

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  Float Sort
 </details>